thsant/add256/README.md

 ### How was the data collected?

-The data was collected from orchards at the Experimental Station of Temperate Climate Fruit Culture of Embrapa Grape and Wine in Vacaria-RS (28°30'58.2"S, 50°52'52.2"W).
+The data employed in the development of the methodology came from a plot located at the Embrapa’s Temperate Climate Fruit Growing Experimental Station at Vacaria-RS (28°30’58.2”S, 50°52’52.2”W).
 Plants of the varieties _Fuji_ and _Gala_ are present in the dataset, in equal proportions.
 The images were taken during December 13, 2018, by an UAV (DJI Phantom 4 Pro) that flew over the rows of the field at a height of 12 m.
 The images mix nadir and non-nadir views, allowing a more extensive view of the canopies.
-A subset from the images was randomly selected and 256 × 256 pixels *patches* were extracted.
+A subset from the images was random selected and 256 × 256 pixels *patches* were extracted.

 ### Who was involved in the data collection process?